Kamdev Singh: Booth capturing and electoral roles

 Singh's reputation for decisive action made him a go-to enforcer for local Congress and allied candidates.
 In the 1969 Bihar Legislative Assembly election, he forcibly seized as many as 34 polling booths in Matihani, ensuring a decisive victory for his patrons.

 Encounters and death

-On 15 May 1980, after multiple failed raids and tip-offs by corrupt officers, a combined force of Bihar Police and CRPF conducted a silent night operation in Naya Gaon.
+On 15 May 1980, after multiple failed raids and tip-offs by corrupt officers, a combined force of Bihar Police and CRPF conducted a silent night operation in Nayagaon.
 Accounts state that an alert Singh fled toward the Ganges but was shot and killed in an ensuing encounter; his body, discovered on the riverbank the next morning, bore wounds consistent with both gunfire and injuries from a fall.
 His son, Rajkumar Singh, later alleged that the police “wrongly targeted” his father and that his death was an extrajudicial killing.

 Personal life and legacy

 Singh was survived by his wife and two sons.
 His elder son, Rajkumar Singh, entered electoral politics as an LJP candidate from Matihani in 2020, invoking his father's legacy among voters.

-Locally, Kamdev Singh is remembered ambivalently: celebrated by some as a protector of the downtrodden—earning monikers like “Robin Hood” and “God”—and reviled by others for his brutal methods and reign of terror.